openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 * Use the Source Wizard Button which ensures default settings including OB1 & Native Mode
    - This guides you through the initial set up.
    - you will need your transmitter serial number if this is the first time you've used it.
-* Put in serial number of new transmitter (on the transmitter packaging or on the back of the transmitter
+* Put in serial number of new transmitter (on the transmitter packaging or on the back of the transmitter).
+Be careful not to confuse 0 (zero) and O (capital letter o).

    ![xDrip+ Dexcom Transmitter Serial No](../images/xDrip_Dexcom_TransmitterSN.png)